Timeframe modifiers for behavior criteria in queries

 less than x [days/weeks/months] ago | What contacts had this behavior within the named period (excluding the date named)? |

-Query timeframe options for day, week, and month.
+Query timeframe options for the day, week, and month.

 ---|---|

-Query operator is within the last 1 day
+The query operator is within the last day

 The query operator is within the last 1 day pulls contacts from yesterday and today for date and timestamp fields.
-By default, the time zone is based on the time zone in the profile of the user who set up the query, not GMT.
+By default, the time zone is based on the time zone in the user's profile, who set up the query, not GMT.

-A query evaluates for a 48 hour time span as in, yesterday at midnight up through today at 23:59:59.
+A query evaluates for 48 hours as in, yesterday at midnight up through today at 23:59:59.

 The range being evaluated includes the previous day beginning at midnight (12:00:00 AM) through the then-current day ending at 11:59:59 AM for a total of 48 hours (technically 47 hours 59 minutes 59 seconds).